 The early ’90s were spoiled for choice when it came to comic book adaptations.
 Not only was Batman: The Animated Series on the air, but X-Men led Marvel’s push to get on the small screen, diving right into the often convoluted continuity of everyone’s favorite mutants, luring in a generation of fans, and paving the way for cartoons to follow.
 That’s why we’ve set out to review every single episode of the ’90s X-Men animatedseries.
-This week: 'Beauty and the Beast,' which has significantly fewer singing teapots and significantly more racism metaphors than you might remember.
+This week: Storm almost destroys the Savage Land, and at this point, I'm honestly hoping she does.

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.